 Essentially, your tenants are paying off your mortgage payments and allowing you to enjoy the tax benefits involved in running your real estate business.
 It is imperative you maintain a good relationship with your tenants and listen to all their needs.
 Hiring a property manager is a great idea, but it comes at a cost.
 If you can afford it, we highly recommend you hire a professional property manager to take care of your real estate business.

-3. Acquire as much knowledge as possible.
+- Acquire as much knowledge as possible.
 Info is free and readily available.
-You won’t have anyone spoonfeed you with the necessary information and advice.
-You have to take the initiative to familiarize yourself with basic real estate investing terms and principles from the get go.
+You won’t have anyone spoon-feeding you with the necessary information and advice.
+You have to take the initiative to familiarize yourself with basic real estate investing terms and principles from the get-go.

-4. Stay away from high vacancy areas and run-down neighborhoods.
+- Stay away from high-vacancy areas and run-down neighborhoods.
 Buy real estate properties in developed neighborhoods surrounded by school districts, shopping centers, and public transportation.
 Stay away from areas with too many foreclosures, empty properties, and dangerous neighborhoods.